4eyes52/realmsworld-ai-spec/README.md

 # Specification for DAO Governance AI (RealmsWorld)

 ## 1. Purpose
-- Enhance governance for RealmsWorld by prioritizing transparency and boosting member engagement, while supporting multiple gaming products in development.
+- Enhance governance and communnity engagement for RealmsWorld by prioritizing transparency and boosting member engagement, while supporting multiple gaming products in development.

 ## 2. Core Features